jessereynolds/coco/README.markdown

 Coco ships some monitoring checks to give you insight into how Coco is running:

  - `anomalous_coco_send` checks if Coco's send behaviour has changed over a time period.
- - `anomalous_coco_errors` checks if Coco's error rate has changed over a time period.
+ - `anomalous_coco_errors` checks if Coco's send error rate has changed over a time period.

-These checks use the Kolmogorov-Smirnov statistical test to check if there is a change in the distribution of the data over time.
+These checks use the [Kolmogorov-Smirnov](http://www.physics.csbsju.edu/stats/KS-test.html) statistical test to check if there is a change in the distribution of the data over time.
 The KS-test is a computationally cheap method of testing if rates changes over a window of time.

 Both of these checks assume you're using collectd to gather Coco's expvar metrics, and serving them up with [Visage](http://visage.io).

+## Help

+[Create a GitHub Issue](https://github.com/bulletproofnetworks/coco/issues/new?labels=Question) and we'll do our best to answer your question.

 ## Developing